Kiandisor/Walking-Simulator-Assessment/README.md

 		https://assetstore.unity.com/packages/3d/environments/fantasy/medieval-fantasy-house-31856
 3.0 GUI Mockups

-	3.1 Menu Mockups
-		Below are the menu on each platform, it will simply have a start and quit button but will change depending on the platforms limits:

-		3.1.1 PC

-		3.1.2 Android

-	3.2 HUD Mockups
+	3.1 HUD Mockups

 		3.2.1 PC

 		3.2.2 Android

 	3.3 Screen size and aspect ratio difference

+	There are noticable screen size differences when it comes to playing on the PC compared to a mobile which change the aspect ratio of the games depending on the platform.
+It is important to make sure that the UI of the game is scaled properly so that elements are not hidden off the viewing area of the respective screen.

 4.0 Timeline/Schedule